-If a student believes a course grade was improperly or unfairly assigned, the college has a grade mediation procedure to help resolve the matter.
+If a student believes a course grade was improperly or unfairly assigned, the College has a grade mediation procedure to help resolve the matter.
 The evaluation of a student's academic performance is the sole responsibility of the person appointed to teach or supervise the course.
-A student who questions the validity of a faculty member's final evaluation of his or her academic work should confer with that faculty member within the first six weeks of the next full academic term (i.e., Discussion of fall or winter grades must begin within the first six weeks of spring term, and spring grades within the first six weeks of fall term).
-If the matter cannot be resolved between the faculty member and the student, the student is encouraged to seek the appropriate department or division chair or academic advisor to act as a mediator between the student and faculty member.
+A student who questions the validity of a faculty member's final evaluation of his or her academic work should confer with that faculty member within the first six weeks of the next full academic semester (i.e., discussion of Fall or Winter grades must begin within the first six weeks of Spring semester, and Spring grades within the first six weeks of Fall semester).
+If the matter cannot be resolved between the faculty member and the student, the student should seek the appropriate department or division chair or academic advisor to act as a mediator between the student and faculty member.
 However, the faculty member assigned to teach the course retains the final responsibility for assigning the course grade.
-After the final outcome, if the student and/or person acting as mediator feels that the faculty member in question has been unprofessional in resolving the matter, a letter by either or both persons should be given to the Vice President for Academic Affairs to be put in the file of the faculty member and considered by the Faculty Evaluation Committee as part of the regular evaluation process.
+After the final outcome, if the student and/or mediator feels that the faculty member in question has been unprofessional in resolving the matter, they should send a letter to the Vice President for Academic Affairs to be placed in the file of the faculty member and considered by the Faculty Evaluation Committee as part of the regular evaluation process.

-- the department chair (above) and the student's academic advisor help the student prepare a petition for review by a special committee appointed by the Vice President for Academic Affairs in consultation with Academic Council, the committee to consist of one member from the faculty member's department or a closely aligned discipline, one faculty member from the division, and one faculty member from outside the division
+- The department chair and the student's academic advisor help the student prepare a petition for review by a special committee appointed by the Vice President for Academic Affairs in consultation with Curriculum Council; the committee shall consist of one member from the faculty member's department or a closely aligned discipline, one faculty member from the division, and one faculty member from outside the division.

-- this special committee will review all available material and speak with people who may have insight into the situation, and will come to some resolution which may include—but is not limited to—changing the grade(s) in question to Pass
+- This special committee will review all available material and speak with people who may have insight into the situation and will come to some resolution that may include—but is not limited to—changing the grade(s) in question to Pass.